rust-lang/book/second-edition/nostarch/chapter12.md

 Notice that we need an explicit lifetime `'a` defined in the signature of `search` and used with the `contents` argument and the return value.
 Remember from Chapter 10 that the lifetime parameters specify which argument lifetime is connected to the lifetime of the return value.
-In this case, we're indicating that the returned vector should contain string slices that reference slices of the argument `contents` (rather than the argument `query`).
+In this case, we’re indicating that the returned vector should contain string slices that reference slices of the argument `contents` (rather than the argument `query`).

-In other words, we're telling Rust that the data returned by the `search` function will live as long as the data passed into the `search` function in the `contents` argument.
+In other words, we’re telling Rust that the data returned by the `search` function will live as long as the data passed into the `search` function in the `contents` argument.
 This is important!
 The data referenced *by* a slice needs to be valid in order for the reference to be valid; if the compiler assumed we